Stacktape

 Advantages

-• Shared Access - Can be mounted concurrently by thousands containers/lambdas, across multiple Availability Zones.
+• Shared access: Can be mounted concurrently by thousands of containers and Lambda functions across multiple Availability Zones.

-• Standard File System Interface - Uses the NFSv4 protocol, allowing seamless integration with applications expecting a standard file system.
-No application rewrites needed.
+• Standard file system interface: Uses the NFSv4 protocol, allowing for seamless integration with applications that expect a standard file system.

-• Highly Available & Durable - Data is stored redundantly across multiple Availability Zones (AZs) within a region.
+• Highly available and durable: Data is stored redundantly across multiple Availability Zones.

 Disadvantages

-• Latency - While per-operation latency is low and consistent, it's generally higher than block storage like EBS due to its distributed nature.
-Overall throughput depends on I/O size and parallelism.
+• Latency: While latency is low, it's generally higher than with block storage (EBS) due to the distributed nature of EFS.

-• Not Optimal for Lowest Latency Needs - For applications requiring the absolute lowest latency block storage for a single instance, EBS might be a better fit.
+• Not optimal for lowest-latency needs: For applications that require the absolute lowest latency for a single instance, EBS might be a better choice.

 resources: